Xakarii/boko/README.md

 Project Status:
 The first game on our site is Blackjack and it is functioning.
 Next steps involve adding card graphics and betting functions.

+The group discussed prospects for future game implementations and reusing code from the blackjack game, adding graphics and functionality such as placing bets.

+Michael also took a look at how to use the phaser development framework to implement web-games, the ebook tutorial on making a game and Infinite_Jumper_Code are located in the artifacts folder of our project.
+The game is also http://casinoboko.com/phaser_demo/index.html

 ### What is this repository for? ###